evolution-ui/evolution-ui/.github/CONTRIBUTING.md

     **IMPORTANT:** All work stems from the `development` branch.
 Never start new work directly from the `master` branch, or work directly on the `master` branch.

-4. From the `development` branch, create a new feature branch that describes your contribution in a few short words (e.g. `my-new-component`) and begin working:
+4. If you haven’t yet, install the the required packages for the framework and the showcase website by running the following command(s):

     ```bash
+    npm install
+    cd docs/
+    gem install bundler
+    bundle install
+    ```

+5. From the `development` branch, create a new feature branch that describes your contribution in a few short words (e.g. `my-new-component`) and begin working:

+    ```bash
     git checkout -b my-new-component
     npm start
     ```

-5. Remember to rebase often to stay updated and minimize conflicts:
+6. Remember to rebase often to stay updated and minimize conflicts:

     ```bash
     git pull --rebase upstream development
     ```

-6. When your component is ready, [submit a Pull Request][pull-request] to the `development` branch of the original repository.
+7. When your component is ready, [submit a Pull Request][pull-request] to the `development` branch of the original repository.
 Your work will be reviewed by one of the core maintainers, as soon as possible.

 ## Building a component